ueberdosis/tiptap/docs/src/docPages/api/events.md

 }

 editor.on('destroy', () => {
-  // The editor is destroyed.
+  // The editor is being destroyed.
 }
 ```